blueag8/Photography_Website/README.md

 The aim is to design and build a full-stack website around business logic.
 We are required to show an authentication mechanism, payment facilities and a locally managed dataset such as products or services.

-This is a Website built using Django, HTML, CSS, JavaScript
+This is a Website built using Python+Django, HTML, CSS, JavaScript and a relational Database.

-and the main technologies that will be used include:

-HTML, CSS, JavaScript, Python+Django.
-Relational Database
-Stripe Payments
-Additional Libraries
+Bootstrap
+Font-Awesome Icons
+Google-Fonts

 Git and GitHub are used for version control,